 Aloe chlorantha, although not often encountered and with a limited distribution, occurs in remote parts of the Karoo.
 The populations are healthy without any threats.
-However, it is classified as Vulnerable (VUD2) in the Red List of South African plants (Victor 2009).
+However, it is assessed as Vulnerable (VU) in the Red List of South African plants (Victor 2009).

 Distribution and habitat

 Confined to the Fraserburg District of the Northern Cape.
 Plants grow in Roggeveld Karoo on dolorite outcrops situated on the inland escarpment.
 Its habitat is rocky hills and small mountains growing in an open sunny terrain.
 It is nowhere common and occurs scattered in groups.
 Associated species include various shrubs and succulents such as Bulbine abyssinica, bushman candle (Sarcocaulon salmoniflorum), star-euphorbia (Euphorbia stellispina), Euphorbia hypogaea and Crassula nudicaulis.
 Rainfall occurs mainly during winter (cyclonic cold fronts) and summer (thundershowers), and ranges from 150-200 mm per annum.
 Summers are hot and the daily average temperature is about 27ºC.
 Average winter temperature is 10ºC with heavy frost.